This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 350 degrees F. Start to form your lentil balls placing each one on a pan lined with parchment paper.
 (I use an ice cream scopper to scoop out mixture).

-- Brush lentil meatballs with 1 tablespoon of oil (this will help them get that caramelized color as if you were pan-frying them) and extra barbecue sauce (as much as you like).
+- Brush lentil meatballs with 1 teaspoon of oil (this will help them get that caramelized color as if you were pan-frying them) and extra barbecue sauce (as much as you like).

 - Place in the oven for about 20 minutes total.
 After 10 minutes, flipped them on the other side for an even cook.
 You can brush on an extra layer of BBQ sauce if you like and finish baking.